Mike Tyson's childhood home

 It did not take long for Stewart to recognize Tyson's athleticism, agility, and raw punching power.

-From that point on, D'Amato took Tyson under his wing and helped him refine his skills.
+D'Amato took Tyson under his wing and helped him refine his skills.
 He also taught him how to utilize a "peek-a-boo" boxing style.

 When Tyson's mother, Lorna, died from cancer in 1982, D'Amato adopted him and became his legal guardian.

-In March of 1985, "Iron" Mike Tyson made his professional debut against Hector Mercedes, whom he knocked out in the first round.
+In March 1985, "Iron" Mike Tyson made his professional debut against Hector Mercedes, whom he knocked out in the first round.
 The following year, he defeated Trevor Berbick and became the youngest heavyweight champion of all time.

 Tyson's childhood home address

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates